 Start by translating each tier into operational groups inside InvGate Service Management.
 Create dedicated teams for Tier 1, Tier 2, and Tier 3, and assign agents according to their scope and permissions.

-Step 2: Configure ticket intake and routing
+Step 2: Configure categories and automatic routing

-Step 3: Establish escalation rules and SLAs
+Step 3: Establish escalation rules and SLAs per tier

 Step 4: Enable self-service for Tier 0